NathanaelGo/the-halcyon-cradle/Places/1. Worlds/Ilios.md

 Birthing [[Seraphim]] is the purpose of the world [[Hekate's Hymns]] have affected Ilios for about 100,000 years.
 ~ 250 [[Cycles]] x 32,000 years per cycle ([[Cataclysm]]) == World is about 8,000,000 years old

+Lights under the crust that resemble the stars - Life giving orbs that sustain illios - Lights of light Illios is a machine

 ## Factions

 * [[Aurelia's Faith]]